revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

   ---

-31. Consider Jack has this list [1,2,3,4,5,].He wants to convert the list into the set as (1,2,3,4,5) and John wants to know if it maintains the same order?
+31.Consider Jack has this list [1,2,3,4,5,].He wants to convert the list into the set as (1,2,3,4,5) and John wants to know if it maintains the same order?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)